 FFVI takes the old and the new, blends them together, and then amps it up further with great production values and game design that even hold up today.

-How often have you had a second half of a game open up to you right after a world-ending catastrophe, and then having to split up into three groups to tackle its last dungeon?
+How often have you had the second half of a game open up to you right after a world-ending catastrophe, and then having to split up into three groups to tackle its last dungeon?
 And how often does a game let its chief antagonist go from literal court jester to nihilistic megalomaniac who actually succeeds in his plan for world domination?

 Not many JRPGs went this route; FFVI did this in the mid-90s and somehow it still resonates to fans and JRPG players to this day.
 Speaking of groups, FFVI has to this day the largest playable cast ever assembled for an FF game.
 Unlike other RPGs of that magnitude, every single one of them gets fleshed out and have their screentime and moments, provided you do your diligence in playing through their sidequests.